 - Data include medical history, treatment options, and long term follow up of SUD-related outcomes.

 - Our lab will focus on identifying trauma history risk factors for recovery and relapse trajectories.

-9) Visual surround suppression and perceptual expectation under psilocybin - received approval from the Food and Drug Administration (FDA) on January 2, 2020 (IND 146989) - anticipated study start in Spring 2020
+9) Visual surround suppression and perceptual expectation under psilocybin - received approval from the Food and Drug Administration (FDA) on January 2, 2020 (IND 146989) - anticipated study start in Summer 2020 (pending COVID restrictions).

 The figure below illustrates a data-driven hypothesis that was found regarding functional decline in patients with PTSD following traumatic brain injury (TBI).
 Using a machine learning method known as topological data analysis (TDA), a gene involved in DNA repair was uncovered to have predictive value on functional outcome trajectories in a subgroup of patients with co-morbid PTSD and mild TBI.